JustynaMatewka/Projects_from_University_of_Gdansk/README.md

-Tasks from different labratories done during education on Univerity of Gdańsk
+Tasks from different labratories, done during education on Univerity of Gdańsk, field of study: computer science, specialization in databases.